-Evidence of rental liability is usually contained within a tenancy agreement, which are formal documents.
+Evidence of rental liability is usually included within a tenancy agreement which is a formal document.
 Evidence of rent liability may also be established from handwritten letters or notes from the landlord, a rent book or rent receipts or invoices.